treyhunner/treyhunner.github.com/source/_posts/2015-02-25-creating-a-custom-bootstrap-build.markdown

 {% endcodeblock %}

-Now when we run `gulp`, our compiled Bootstrap JavaScript should appear in the `public/css` directory:
+Now when we run `gulp`, our compiled Bootstrap CSS should appear in the `public/css` directory:

 {% codeblock lang:bash %}
 $ gulp
 $ ls public/css
-app.scss
+app.css
 {% endcodeblock %}

 ## Customizing the font size